helenamarkus14/SunTamaFlower/README.md

 https://www.figma.com/file/SpNlR15y4b3gTgLsOJO0lF/Project-One?node-id=9%3A253
 # User Story

-As a user, I want to click the button reading "click to become a sunflower parent" to start the game.

 As a user, I want to name my sunflower by typing in the input box.
-This will move to the main page.
+This will start the game.

 As a user, clicking the sunlight button will decrease sleepiness.